 Fixed websites are a thing of the past.
 With the rise of mobile and tablet use and mobile shopping trends, this style of web design is no longer feasible.
 In 2017, global mobile website traffic surpassed desktop traffic peaking at 52.2% in 2018 which is a significant increase from a mere 2.9% in 2010.
-Mobile eCommerce sales accounted for 34.5% of total eCommerce sales in 2017 and this number is expected to hit 47% by 2019.
+Mobile eCommerce sales accounted for 34.5% of total eCommerce sales in 2017 and this number is expected to reach 47% in 2019.

 If your website isn’t optimized for mobile devices, you could be turning away over half of all visitors and losing out on countless online sales.

 This leads us to the latest debate in web design; adaptive vs responsive web design.
 While both practices meet Google’s new standards for mobile-first indexing, Google has endorsed responsive web design as their recommended design pattern.

 Adaptive Web Design (AWD) uses static layouts based on breakpoints.
 It automatically detects the user’s device screen size and loads the appropriate layout for it.

 The main drawback of this style of web design is the intensive design process.
 Web developers and designers must create layouts for at least 6 different screen widths to account for all possible devices from the smallest mobile device to the largest desktop width.

 Still, some developers and designers prefer this web design approach because it gives them maximum control over the content for each screen size.
 It is typically only recommended for websites where device-specific experiences are required.